pranavkb23/Language-Articles/README.md

 ---

 ## Repository layout
+.
-├── Hindi/
+├── Hindi
-│ ├── How-Desi-People-Speak/
+│   ├── How-Desi-People-Speak
-│ └── Hinglish/
+│   └── Hinglish
-├── English/
+├── English
-│ ├── Why-English-Keeps-Punking-Your-Pronunciation/
+│   ├── Why-English-Keeps-Punking-Your-Pronunciation
-│ ├── Stress Tests — When Pronunciation Flips Meaning in English/ │ ├── Unlockable Meanings — Structural Ambiguity in English/ │ ├── Identity, Access, and English — India’s Universal Keycard/ │ ├── Gadzooks!
-Dispatches from English in Universe 268091027/
+│   ├── Stress Tests — When Pronunciation Flips Meaning in English │   ├── Unlockable Meanings — Structural Ambiguity in English │   ├── Identity, Access, and English — India’s Universal Keycard │   └── Gadzooks!
+Dispatches from English in Universe 268091027
-├── Bengali/
+├── Bengali
-│ └── Not Twins - How Bengali Differs from Hindi/
+│   └── Not Twins - How Bengali Differs from Hindi
-├── Spanish/
+├── Spanish
-│ ├── Adverjectives in Spanish/
+│   ├── Adverjectives in Spanish
-│ ├── “Lo(h) amigo(h)” - A Friendly Guide to Andalusian Spanish/
+│   ├── “Lo(h) amigo(h)” - A Friendly Guide to Andalusian Spanish
-│ ├── Use It or Lose It — How Speaking Keeps a Language Alive/ └── French/
+│   └── Use It or Lose It — How Speaking Keeps a Language Alive └── French
-├── "Zy-Cray" French - Verlan in the Wild/
+    ├── "Zy-Cray" French - Verlan in the Wild
-├── Fast French - Shrink, Shrink, and Shrink Some More!!/ ├── Hear Me Out — French Pairs That Sound the Same/ └── Blessing & Booby Trap — When Spanish Helps & Hurts Your French/
+    ├── Fast French - Shrink, Shrink, and Shrink Some More!!
+    ├── Hear Me Out — French Pairs That Sound the Same └── Blessing & Booby Trap — When Spanish Helps & Hurts Your French

 ## License for all Articles
 Feel free to **cite** or **quote short excerpts** with attribution.
 For reproduction or derivative works, please request permission.